-... or "Oh my god, what have I gotten myself into?"
+...or "Oh my god, what have I gotten myself into?"

 Here's a list of the basic materials you'll need in order to create the parts needed for your cockpit.
 Note that I will refer to both OSB (Oriented Strand Board) and MDF (Medium Density Fiberboard) interchangeably throughout these instructions.
 The plans were created so that you could use either or both of those primary materials for the cockpit, depending on your budget.
+Note that quantities listed for the specified fasteners are not cast in stone.
+I have used more or less during the actual build for this manual.
+The only count cast in stone is the quantity of 1" 1/4-20 flat head screws.

-- 1. 6 4'x8' sheets of either 1/2" MDF or 7/16" OSB.
+- 1. \\\ 6 4'x8' sheets of either 1⁄2" MDF or 7/16" OSB.
 If you're really careful, you can get by with 5 sheets by carefully optimizing the material use.
-The last sheet is used for the center section and the remainder of that sheet is ripped down into stringers. - 2.
-24'x8' sheets of 1/8" Tempered Hardboard.
-This is used for the skins as well as the instrument panel. - 3. \\\\90 1⁄4"-20 T-Nuts.
+The last sheet is used for the center section and the remainder of that sheet is ripped down into stringers. - 2. \\\ 2 4'x8' sheets of 1/8" Tempered Hardboard.
+This is used for the skins as well as the instrument panel. - 3. \\\ 90 1⁄4"-20 T-Nuts.
 Yes, 90 of them.
 They're used throughout the cockpit in order to help make assembly (and disassembly!) much easier.
 I strongly suggest you buy these in bulk if you can.
-Your local Ace Hardware or Big Orange Retail Giant should carry them, but they're typically about .30 each there.
-What would you rather do, buy a box of 100 from BoltDepot.com for about \$7, or spend \$27 on 90 of them from your local hardware store? ☺ - 4. \\\\7 or 11 #8-32 Threaded Inserts.
+You can buy a box of 100 from BoltDepot.com for about \$7. - 4. \\\ 7 or 11 #8-32 Threaded Inserts.
 These are used when you mount the instrument panel.
 If you're building the windscreen option, you'll need 7 for the panel, if you're not building the windscreen; the other panel requires 11 inserts to mount.
-This is what they look like:
+Note that for the windscreen instrument panel, you can use either the threaded inserts for #8 screws or t-nuts threaded for #10 screws.
+The inserts are similar to the picture below.